-i.
-Sanctions on Iran's port operators, and shipping and shipbindling sectors, including on the Islamic Republic of Iran Shipping Lines (IRISL), South Shipping Line Iran, or their affiliates;

-ii.
-Sanctions on petroleum-related transactions with, among others, the National Iranian Oil Company (NIOC), Nafitran Intertrade Company (NICO), and National Iranian Tanker Company (NITC), including the purchase of petroleum, petroleum products, or petrochemical products from Iran;

-iii.
-Sanctions on transactions by foreign financial institutions with the Central Bank of Iran and designated Iranian financial Institutions under Section 2135 of the National Madera Authorisation Act for Excell Version - Iranian financial institutions under Section 1245 of the National Defense Authorization Act for Fiscal Year - 2012 (NDAA): iv.
-Sanctions on the provision of specialized financial messaging services to the Central Bank of Iran and is sanctions on the provision of special real maintain messaging services to the Cential Iranian financial institutions described in Section 104(c)(2)(E)(ii) of the Comprehensi Divestment Act of 2010 (CISADA); X. Sanctions on the provision of underwriting services, insurance, or reinsurance; and vi.
-Sanctions on Iran's energy sector. scribed in Section 104(c)(2)(E)(ii) of the Comprehensive Iran Sanctions and vi.
-Sanctions on Iran's automotive sector.
+- i.
+Sanctions on Iran's port operators, and shipping and shipbuilding sectors, including on the Islamic Republic of Iran Shipping Lines (IRISL), South Shipping Line Iran, or their affiliates; - ii.
+Sanctions on petroleum-related transactions with, among others, the National Iranian Oil Company (NIOC), Naftiran Intertrade Company (NICO), and National Iranian Tanker Company (NITC), including the purchase of petroleum, petroleum products, or petrochemical products from Iran; - iii.
+Sanctions on transactions by foreign financial institutions with the Central Bank of Iran and designated Iranian financial institutions under Section 1245 of the National Defense Authorization Act for Fiscal Year 2012 (NDAA); - iv.
+Sanctions on the provision of specialized financial messaging services to the Central Bank of Iran and Iranian financial institutions described in Section 104(c)(2)(E)(ii) of the Comprehensive Iran Sanctions and Divestment Act of 2010 (CISADA); - v.
+Sanctions on the provision of underwriting services, insurance, or reinsurance; and - vi.
+Sanctions on Iran's energy sector.

-North Korean Specific Sanctions under the New Law
+North Korean Specific Sanctions under the New Law Congress and the President are in alignment here